DM8AT/GLGE/README.md

 | Specifies if the graphic section if GLGE is included | GLGE_INCLUDE_GRAPHICS | :white_check_mark: | 1 / true | :white_check_mark: |
 | Stores the amount of samples for the limiter to take and use for smoothing | GLGE_LIMITER_IPS_SAMPLES | :white_check_mark: | 32 | :white_check_mark: |
 | Define if bindings for the 3rd party library `ImGUI` should be included | GLGE_3RD_PARTY_INCLUDE_DEAR_IMGUI | :white_check_mark: | 1 / true | :white_check_mark: |

-## Documentation
-GLGE is documented using the github wiki.
-Currently, the documentation is being build up and expended, so it is expected to be not complete.
-If you find that something is missing in the documentation, please open an issue and mention it.